Nadyna/Gift_Shop_Analysis/README.md

-# Gift_Shop_Analysis
-Gift Shop Customer Behavior Analysis using CatBoost, FP-Growth and Louvain
+# Gift Shop Customer Behavior Analysis Using CatBoost and Product Networks

+## Project Overview
+The goal of this study is to analyze customer purchasing behavior in a gift shop identifying product co-purchases and predicting repeat purchases.

+Insights from product networks and machine learning are used to guide merchandising and marketing strategies.

+## Tools & Technologies